When it comes to kitchen colour schemes, green is enjoying a bit of a moment.

 Hardly surprising, really.
 Especially when you consider its strong associations with nature and the natural world.
 After all, many of us have sought solace from the turbulence of the last few months by embracing the great outdoors.
-Long walks and a renewed appreciation of green spaces have been a much needed antidote to everything else that has been going on in the world, so it is only natural (no pun intended!) that we would want to introduce a little of this into our homes.
+Long walks and a renewed appreciation of green spaces have been a much needed antidote to everything else that has been going on in the world.
+So, it is only natural, (no pun intended) that we would want to introduce a little of this into our homes.

 Spiritually, green is believed to represent renewal, rebirth and growth.
 Writing this in the early days of spring 2021, with local businesses slowly bursting back to life after lockdown, these are easy sentiments to relate to.
 In addition, green is considered to be a balancing and calming colour that promotes health and well-being.

-In our Tunbridge Wells design studio we chose a lovely, olive green for our Classic kitchen display (pictured).
+In our Tunbridge Wells Design Studio we chose a lovely, olive green for our Classic kitchen display (pictured).
 This subtle, neutral tone suited the timeless elegance of the traditional, door in-frame cabinetry and bevelled door detail, complemented with brass handles and tapware.

-While both of these displays feature more muted green tones, no retrospective of green Rencraft kitchens would be complete without mentioning the beautiful, bright green chosen by one of our clients for her Victorian Townhouse a couple of years ago.
+While both of these displays feature more muted green tones, no retrospective of green Rencraft kitchens would be complete without mentioning the beautiful, bright shade chosen by one of our clients for her Victorian Townhouse a couple of years ago.

 In addition, green sits at the centre of the colour spectrum too.
 So it is, quite literally, easy on the eye.
 Yet another reason why green could be the perfect choice for your hand-painted kitchen design.
 For more kitchen inspiration, head to the gallery section of our website.
 Or, why not request one of our brochures?